 Bonus: Though it was twice the state's capital in the past and is arguably its most famous city, New Orleans is not the capital of Louisiana.

 In 1879, Louisiana moved its capital from New Orleans back to Baton Rouge, which had been chosen as a location that would be convenient for travellers and close to New Orleans but free of seasonal flooding from the Mississippi River.

-Our travel tips: Marti Gras is a fun time to visit New Orleans and experience the two-month celebration of Marti Gras, which culminates with a big parade each year in late February or early March.
+Our travel tips: Mardi Gras is a fun time to visit New Orleans and experience the two-month celebration, which culminates with a big parade each year in late February or early March.

 26. Los Angeles, California

 Via Memphis, Tennessee, Santa Fe, New Mexico, and Flagstaff, Arizona